-BT Basic – Contracts designed for low incomes
+BT Home Essentials – Contracts designed for low incomes

-For just £10.07 per month, BT offers a basic broadband service for low-income households who’d struggle to obtain a standard contract.
+From just £15/month BT offers discounted deals for low-income households who’d struggle to obtain a standard contract.

-The deal is not available on price comparison sites, but you can find out more about BT Basic on their website.
+The deal requires an eligibility check and is not available on price comparison sites, but you can find out more about BT Home Essentials on their website.

 Mobile broadband is a real alternative

 Mobile broadband represents an intriguing alternative to the monthly-contract policies listed above.